 About Giving USA

-For 65 years, Giving USA: The Annual Report on Philanthropy in America, has provided comprehensive charitable giving data that are relied on by donors, fundraisers and nonprofit leaders.
+For more than 65 years, Giving USA: The Annual Report on Philanthropy in America, has provided comprehensive charitable giving data that are relied on by donors, fundraisers and nonprofit leaders.
 The research in this annual report estimates all giving to charitable organizations across the United States.
 Giving USA is a public outreach initiative of Giving USA Foundation and is researched and written by the Indiana University Lilly Family School of Philanthropy.
 Giving USA Foundation, established in 1985 by The Giving Institute, endeavors to advance philanthropy through research and education.
 Explore Giving USA products and resources at www.givingusa.org.

 About The Giving Institute